-Lead funnel refers to the system that solely focuses on capturing a large amount of prospects and pushing them down from the top of the funnel towards the bottom end, converting these prospects into actual buying customers in the process.
+Lead funnel is the system that solely focuses on capturing a large amount of prospects.
+Then, it pushes them down from the top of the ‘funnel’ towards the bottom, converting these prospects into buying customers.

-Understanding the mechanism that drives a lead funnel is elemental as it will help you optimise your marketing activities and advertising campaigns to make sure that your prospects come out of the end of the funnel as concrete, paying customers.
+Understanding the mechanism that drives a lead funnel is important as it will help you optimise your marketing activities and advertising campaigns.
+As a result, your conversion rate will go up.

 Mapping Lead Generation to Your Funnel

-Now that you are clear on the concept of a lead funnel, the next step is to identify with your lead generation process and map out your lead funnel to get an understanding of where your prospects exactly are in their buying expedition.
+The next step is to identify with your lead generation process and map out your lead funnel.
+This is in order to get an understanding of where your prospects are in their buying expedition.
 This will help you devise an apt strategy to tempt them into making a purchase.

-Much like a dining experience where your meal starts with an appetiser, followed by the main course and dessert, your efforts towards lead attraction and its nurturing should be organised down to the T to ensure that you’re serving the right content at every stage of the buyer’s journey.
+Much like a dining experience where your meal starts with an appetiser, followed by the main course and dessert, your efforts towards lead attraction and its nurturing should be organised down to the T. All to ensure that you’re serving the right content at every stage of the buyer’s journey.

-It’s a known fact: 50% of qualified leads are not ready to make a purchase when they are newly converted.
-So, instead of bothering them with old selling techniques like recurrent sales calls, here’s an overview on nurturing your inbound leads through the use of TOFu, MOFu and BOFu content creation and interrelated promotional tactics.
+50% of qualified leads are not ready to make a purchase when they are newly converted.
+So, instead of bothering them with old selling techniques, here’s an overview on nurturing your inbound leads.
+We’ll take you through the use of TOFu, MOFu and BOFu content creation and interrelated promotional tactics.

 Top of the Funnel (TOFu)

-A great number of marketers are of the belief that the top of the lead funnel isn’t all that important.
-On the other hand, it is perhaps the most happening and crucial aspect of your lead funnel.
+A great number of marketers believe that the top of the lead funnel isn’t all that important.
+On the other hand, it is perhaps the most crucial aspect.
 After all, without any kind of optimisation at the top of your lead funnel, how will you hook people in?